 Place the dumplings browned side up on a plate and enjoy with the dipping sauce.

-Making the dipping sauce
+Making the dipping sauce for This Asian Food

-In a small mixing bowl, add the 2 tablespoons of soy sauce, 1 tablespoon of rice vinegar, 1 teaspoon of sesame oil, and 1/2 teaspoon chili sauce.
+In a small mixing bowl, add the 2 tablespoons of soy sauce, 1 tablespoon of rice vinegar, 1 teaspoon of sesame oil, and 1/2 teaspoon of chili sauce.
 Mix together and you have a delicious dipping sauce for your gyoza.

 Japanese Pork and Leek GyozaCourse: SideCuisine: JapaneseDifficulty: Easy